IJCS publication

 Bonita

-Vital in Australia for the football community to have empirical proof to make the important leap of faith, and thankfully SSG has now taken root and after the initial scepticism, is growing strongly.
+Vital in Australia for the football community to have empirical proof to make the important leap of faith, and thankfully SSGs have now taken root and after the initial scepticism, are growing strongly.

 It is research like yours that adds significant weight to the arguments for change.